figuren-theater/ft-admin-ui/README.md

 - Show drafts of all public post_types inside the *Recent Drafts* Widget.
 - Show the last changelog from [websites.fuer.figuren.theater](https://websites.fuer.figuren.theater/) and the two latest news from [meta.figuren.theater](https://meta.figuren.theater/) as its own Widget.
 - Add some Admin Menu Notification Bubbles with the count of pending-reviews for each post_type.
+- Add Featured Images in an Admin Column and in Quick Edit